This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Emotional counseling and resources (related service)

 Any child who has a qualifying disability is eligible for special education assistance.
-Under The Individuals with Disabilities Education Act, disabilities include:
+The Individuals with Disabilities Education Act provides both State Formula grants and discretionary grants.

 - Health impairments